This guide enables organisations to:

 Gain-share payment

 Incentivise a supplier to meet or exceed its contractual climate objectives in exchange for a gain-share payment.
-The payment can be calculated by reference to the value of the goods or services provided under the contract.
+The payment could, for example, be calculated by reference to the value of the goods or services provided under the contract.

 Example wording

-If [Party B] reduces [contract-related] scope 1 and 2 [and 3] emissions by more than [●] percent each year when compared to the previous year, as required by clause [● (Agreed Reduction)], the following gain-share mechanism shall apply:
+If [Party B ] reduces Total Emissions by more than [●] percent each year when compared to the previous year, as required by clause [●] (Agreed Reduction)], the following gain-share mechanism shall apply:

 • Total Reduction = the absolute reduction in carbon footprint between [year] and [the following year]